-- E2.2 Approval to explore a partnership for the delivery of categories B, C, D, E, F, School Direct and Higher and Degree Apprenticeships is an executive decision informed through submission of an initial risk appraisal and business case prepared by the sponsoring department for the collaboration.
+- E2.2 Approval to explore a partnership for the delivery of categories B-F and School Direct is an executive decision informed through submission of an initial risk appraisal and business case prepared by the sponsoring department for the collaboration.

 - E2.3 Development consent is given through the Academic Planning Committee following procedures laid down in the QMH.
 Final approval of academic partnerships in categories A and B is given by faculty boards.
-Final approval of academic partnerships in categories C to F, School Direct, Higher and Degree Apprenticeships and all international collaborative arrangements is given by the Academic Quality Enhancement Committee.
+Final approval of academic partnerships in categories C to F, School Direct and all international collaborative arrangements is given by the Academic Quality Enhancement Committee.

 - E2.4 The detailed quality management arrangements that apply are given in the QMH subject always that:

-- .1 All academic partnerships in categories C, D, E, F, School Direct and Higher and Degree Apprenticeships will be covered by an institutional memorandum of agreement [The Contract] incorporating all partners including the University where it is the awarding body.
-This requirement will apply to all joint or dual award programmes, franchises, articulations, accreditation and validation agreements and any overseas arrangements.
-For apprenticeship programmes, specific agreements are developed with and between partner organisations (employers), apprentices and the University;
+- .1 All academic partnerships in categories C, D, E, F and School Direct will be covered by an institutional memorandum of agreement [The Contract] incorporating all partners including the University where it is the awarding body.
+This requirement will apply to all joint or dual award programmes, franchises, articulations, accreditation and validation agreements and any overseas arrangements;

 - .2 All external examiner appointments will be made through the University and approved by the University and any other awarding bodies as appropriate.

 - E3 MEMORANDUM OF AGREEMENT [THE CONTRACT]

 - E3.1 An institutional memorandum of agreement will contain as a minimum:

 - .1 Details of the precise form of the relationship

 - .2 The timespan of the agreement

 - .3 Based on the delivery agreement detailed in the QMH, the allocation of responsibilities in relation to any of the following that apply:

 - programme development

 - validation and review

 - annual monitoring and quality management

 - the appointment of external examiners

 - the recruitment and admission of students

 - programme management and monitoring

 - teaching, assessment and examination arrangements

 - student support and administration

 - student access to facilities

 - discipline, complaints and appeals

 - staffing arrangements

 - reporting arrangements

 - marketing and promotional arrangements

 - .4 Procedures for resolving any differences between the parties to the agreement

 - .5 Intellectual property and bribery protections

 - .6 The legal authority that applies in relation to the agreement

 - .7 Agreement review arrangements

-- .8 Termination of agreement arrangements including continued support for registered students to complete their awards - .9 An annexe detailing the financial arrangements - E3.2 The University will ensure that appropriate arrangements are in place for due diligence investigations, drawing up contracts and the maintenance of a library of collaborative arrangements and the associated agreements. - E4 MEDIATED LEARNING INCLUDING TECHNOLOGY ENHANCED LEARNING [TEL] - E4.1 The University delivers programmes through a variety of methods both onsite and remotely.
+- .8 Termination of agreement arrangements including continued support for registered students to complete their awards

+- .9 An annexe detailing the financial arrangements - E3.2 The University will ensure that appropriate arrangements are in place for due diligence investigations, drawing up contracts and the maintenance of a library of collaborative arrangements and the associated agreements. - E4 MEDIATED LEARNING INCLUDING TECHNOLOGY ENHANCED LEARNING [TEL] - E4.1 The University delivers programmes through a variety of methods both onsite and remotely.
 Many programmes use a range of methods of delivery to provide blended learning. - E4.2 Validation of all programmes is concerned with fitness of and for purpose in relation to the delivery mechanism.
 The support arrangements for students in adapting to the various forms of mediated learning and the measures taken to prevent academic malpractice including fraud will be especially relevant in considering proposals for programmes that are delivered wholly or in part through TEL or other remote mechanism.